guijemont/jsc-tune/README.md

    not deployed on the remote device, you can have the script deploy it for you using `--benchmark-local-path` to point to a local deployment of it on your development host.
- - the ssh key you pass to `-i` needs to be passwordless, as we are running under docker and there is currently nothing set up to support sharing the host's ssh agent.

 The results, including logs, and optionally graphs (if using `-g`) will be output by default to a `jsc-tune-results` directory in your current directory.